Entry & Exit Requirements

 IMMUNIZATIONS

-There are no vaccinations required for entry into Belize, unless you are traveling from an endemic yellow fever area within six weeks prior to entry.
+There are no vaccinations required for entry into Belize, unless you are traveling from (or transiting through) a country where yellow fever transmission is a risk, in which case proof of yellow fever vaccination is required.

 Please consult your physician for additional information and recommendations based on your individual circumstances.